remusao/Bison-Flex-CPP-template/README.md

 $ make
 ```

 This should produce an executable `parser` at the root of your `bison-flex-template` directory.
-By default it read its input from `stdin`:
+By default it reads its input from `stdin`:

 ```sh
 $ echo "foo" | ./parser